Gentrification of Mexico City: Measuring sprawl

-Recently, the Mexican Government created a measurement system of urban dynamics called the National Urban Systems that seeks to support decision making process for urban and housing policies in a more productive way.
+Recently, the Mexican Government created a measurement system of urban dynamics called the National Urban Systems that seeks to support decision-making process for urban and housing policies in a more productive way.
 Measures that can help keep track of urbanism and its consequences are the Shannon Entropy developed in 1948, that can monitor and quantify the speed and expansion of diverse regions in different time intervals.
 The Sustainable Livelihood approach is another great tool to prioritize and expand the scope of development increasing effectiveness and considering the capabilities, resources and activities required for different groups.
 Human centered design can further help the reframing of techniques to approach challenges, innovating always around people, and allocating limited resources in a way that maximizes the individual and collective experience of all groups led by multiplicity of views, needs and demands.

 Embrace the local

 Individual footprints and the collectiveness of social groups carry culture and symbolic materiality that can strongly complement a dynamic urban environment.
 Urban projects then need to be elastic and open to constant transformations, innovative ways to create inclusive areas and represent the local features that empower social relations and spatial experience.
-Beautifying and modernizing the city should not come at the expense of losing its national and local “touch” to fit global conventions, but push against social demand and constrictions in a way that sustainable and efficient projects are motivated and a homogeneous society can coexist.
+Beautifying and modernizing the city should not come at the expense of losing its national and local "touch" to fit global conventions, but push against social demand and constrictions in a way that sustainable and efficient projects are motivated and a homogeneous society can coexist.
 Architectural projects and landscaping need to push for the maximization of spaces, opportunities and economic investments in a strict frame of ethics that allows all members of the population an access to dignified qualities of life with healthy environments with ample opportunities for cultural, artistic, educational and professional recreation.
 Mexico City is at a stage where its redevelopment and re-planning strategies need to be questioned and reframed to fit its real needs as the core of a multi-cultural nation.
 In doing so, the city could serve as an extraordinary global example of the power of urban areas to shift mindsets, challenge conventions and produce great environments for people to live in.

+Protests

+Mexico City residents have demonstrated against gentrification of the city starting July 2025.
+On 4 July, several tourists were harassed, and local businesses in the Condesa and Roma neighborhoods were vandalized and looted.
+On 22 July, demonstrators vandalized the Museo Universitario Arte Contemporáneo, the Mexico City Metrobús system, and burned books in a local bookstore, while also criticizing the 2026 FIFA World Cup, which will be hosted by the city.